 In this article

-Plenty of brands are now offering more affordable options.
-To make sure you’re not sacrificing quality for price, I tried out sweaters from some of the top budget brands in that space as well as some luxury options to see how they hold up.
+Good news: Plenty of brands are now offering more affordable options.
+So to make sure we’re balancing quality and price, I tried out sweaters from some of the top budget brands as well as some luxury options to see how they hold up.
 I mainly tested each sweater’s feel, weight, and durability.
-(Note: I’ve had the sweaters for as long as a couple of months and as short as one week.
-I’ll have updates on that last point as time goes on.)
+(Note: I’ve had the sweaters for as long as a year and a half and as short as a couple of months.
+I’ll continue to update on that last point as time goes on.)
 I also reached out to stylish folks to see which ones they thought are worth the cost or skimp on quality.
 Read on to see our picks from every price point.

 What we’re looking for